VideojogosLusofona/color-shape-links-ai-competition/doc/06_console.md

 ### The match verb

 The `match` verb runs a single match of ColorShapeLinks.
-The following command list all `match` verb options:
+The following command lists all `match` verb options:

 ```
 $ dotnet run -- help match
 ```

-Of these, the following are `match` specific:
+Of these, the following are `match`-specific:

 * `-W`, `--white`: Fully qualified name of player 1 thinker class (default is ColorShapeLinks.TextBased.App.HumanThinker).